The Singing Forest: Production

 The original Holocaust photographs shown in the film were taken from the 1960 German educational documentary film The Yellow Star: The Persecution of the Jews in Europe 1933-45 (orig.
 Der gelbe Stern – Die Judenverfolgung 1933–1945) by Gerhard Schoenberner.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 1 out of 100, based on seven critics, indicating "overwhelming dislike".
 It is on Metacritic's list of the worst reviewed films of all-time.

 Reviewing the film in The New York Times, Stephen Holden wrote, "The Singing Forest was written and directed by Jorge Ameer, whose film Strippers opened three years ago and remained the single worst movie I had ever reviewed — until now."